Jamaica

 It is a mountainous island with many beautiful islands to explore.
 The beautiful Jamaican flag consists of three colors: black for African people, green for Indian people, and orange for British people.

-The Queen of England is still Jamaica’s head of state today; she was actually born there!
+The Queen of England is still Jamaica’s head of state today; she was born there!

-This tropical country exports bananas and coffee to other countries, but it also has industries like textiles and tourism.
-You might be interested in knowing fun facts about the Norwegian language.
+This tropical country exports bananas and coffee to other countries and has industries like textiles and tourism.
+You might be interested in learning fun facts about the Norwegian language.

-One popular tourist destination is Montego Bay where you can snorkel in the clear waters off of the coast and swim with dolphins at Dolphin Cove.
+One popular tourist destination is Montego Bay, where you can snorkel in the clear waters off the coast and swim with dolphins at Dolphin Cove.

 7) Jamaica has non-poisonous snakes